Thad Lewis: Cleveland Browns (second stint)

 The Browns signed Lewis on March 12, 2015.
 He was released from the team on September 5.

 Philadelphia Eagles

 Lewis signed with the Philadelphia Eagles on September 21, 2015.
+He became a free agent after the 2015 season.

 San Francisco 49ers

 Lewis signed with the San Francisco 49ers on March 10, 2016, reuniting him with former Eagles coach Chip Kelly.
 On August 16, the 49ers placed Lewis on injured reserve.
+He became a free agent again after the 2016 season.

 Baltimore Ravens

 On August 14, 2017, Lewis signed with the Baltimore Ravens.
 On September 1, he was released by the Ravens during final roster cuts.